 - Use OCSP to check the status of certificates.

 - If appropriate, enable SIP TLS verification / mutual authentication to require that peer certificates are verified.
 Typically, this is recommended for Microsoft Skype for Business and Lync integrations, but most other videoconferencing deployments are not equipped to provide a proper SIP TLS certificate so SIP TLS verification is not recommended unless you only expect calls from a closed circle of users.

 Note that all Pexip Infinity nodes use HSTS (HTTP Strict Transport Security) to ensure greater security.

-- Enable PIN protection on your Virtual Meeting Rooms, and use a long (at least 6 digits), unique, randomly-generated PIN for each Virtual Meeting Room (you can automate this if you are Provisioning VMRs and devices from Active Directory via LDAP).
+- Enable PIN protection on your Virtual Meeting Rooms, and use a long (at least 6 digits), unique, randomly-generated PIN for each Virtual Meeting Room (you can automate this if you are Provisioning VMRs, devices and users from Active Directory via LDAP).
 You should also regularly change the PIN on each VMR.